InformaticsMatters/squonk2-data-manager-job-decoder/README.rst

     pip install im-data-manager-job-decoder

-Once installed you can access the protocol buffers with:
+Once installed you can validate the definition (expected to be a dictionary formed from the definition YAML file) with:

 >>> from decoder import decoder
+>>> error = decoder.validate_job_schema(job_defintion)

+And run the decoder with:

 >>> decoded, success = decoder.decode(text, variables, 'command', decoder.TextEncoding.JINJA2_3_0)

 .. _PyPI: https://pypi.org/project/im-data-manager-job-decoder